alexch/codelikethis/public/lessons/a_taste_of_javascript/a_taste_of_javascript.md

 > WARNING: Before you start typing, look at the prompt!

-* *the shell* is the command line that the terminal starts with
+* *the shell* is the lowest level command line
   * its prompt usually looks like this:
     *  `Davids-Macbook-Pro:~ David$` (Mac)
     *  `david@davidspc:~$` (Ubuntu Linux)
     *   `C:\Users\david>` (Windows)
-* *node* is a command line program that is launched *from the shell*
+* *node* is a command-line program that is launched *from the shell*
-  * its prompt is usually a greater-than `>` character
+  * its prompt is usually just a greater-than `>` character

 From inside `node`, if you want to get back to the shell...

   * type <kbd>Ctrl</kbd>-<kbd>C</kbd> twice
   * or type `.exit` and <kbd>Enter</kbd>

-# Where am I?

-It is very easy to get lost in a maze of directories.

-To find out which directory you are in, type

-    pwd

-This stands for "print working directory" (not "password").

-> Most of the time you can also look at the prompt to see what the current directory is.
+# Basic Commands (Mac / Unix / Bash)

+* `pwd` ("print working dir") -- shows the name of the current directory
+* `ls` ("list") -- shows the contents of the current directory
+* `mkdir` ("make dir") -- creates a new subdirectory inside the current directory
+* `cd` ("change dir") -- move into a different directory

+> Windows shells have slightly different commands; if these commands don't work for you, ask a TA how to use "bash" instead.

 # Home Directory

+* the shell is always "inside" a directory
+    * To find out which directory you are in, type `pwd`
+    * This stands for "print working directory"
+    * Most of the time the prompt also shows the current directory
-* when you first open the Terminal you are in your HOME DIRECTORY
+* when you first open the Terminal you are in your **home directory**
-* usually you don't want to store files directly in here
+* if you store files directly in your home directory, it will soon get cluttered
 * for this class, we recommend:
   * create a `code` directory inside your home directory
-  * create a new directory inside `code` for each lesson or project
+  * create a new directory inside `code` for each project

-> WARNING: On some windows systems, the terminal will open to `C:\Windows\System32`

 # LAB: make a subdirectory and then enter it

-1. open **Terminal** or **Command Prompt**
+1. Open **Terminal** or **Command Prompt**
 1. Confirm that you are in your home directory
-2. make a new subdirectory using `mkdir code`
+2. Make a new subdirectory using `mkdir code`
-3. change into that directory using `cd code`
+3. Change into that directory using `cd code`
-4. make sure you're really there using `pwd`
+4. Make sure you're really there using `pwd`
    * **On Windows** use `cd`
-5. list its contents using `ls` (and note that it's empty)
+5. List its contents using `ls` (and note that it's empty)
    * **On Windows** use `dir`

 # Source File

 * source code is the essence of a program
 * source files are text files that contain source code
-* to **RUN** a JavaScript program you type `node` and then the name of the source file, like this:
+* to **run** a JavaScript program you type `node` and then the name of the source file, like this:

 ```bash
 $ node hello.js